 - Discuss the effects of moving slowly versus moving quickly on mental health.

-- Report on important differences between the brain and other organs.
+- List important differences between the brain and other organs.

-- Interpret the physical movements of ADD kids more accurately.
+- Identify the physical movements of ADD kids more accurately.

-- Question the notion that all memories can be recalled.
+- Analyze the notion that all memories can be recalled.

 - Explain the evolutionary development of emotion in the brain.